Dr. Peter-Alexander Wacker

 - The anti-dumping proceedings against the solar industry in the USA, EU and China; their impact on WACKER; and corresponding courses of action

-- Progress of construction at the polysilicon production site at Charleston, Tennessee (USA)
+- The progress of construction at the polysilicon production site in Tennessee

 - Performance of the share price